C.J. Cron Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 21st in the league.
+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in MLB.

-- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.70).
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.56).

-- Kelly (1-3 with a 4.10 ERA and 25 strikeouts in 26 1/3 innings pitched) gets the start for the Diamondbacks, his sixth of the season.
+- Henry (0-0) takes the mound for the Diamondbacks to make his second start this season.

-- In his last appearance on Sunday against the San Diego Padres, the righty went five innings, allowing four earned runs while surrendering three hits.
+- The left-hander last pitched on Tuesday against the Kansas City Royals, when he went 4 1/3 innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.